-- (i) issued and outstanding stock options to purchase 57,841 shares of our common stock at a weighted average exercise price of \$19.25 per share; - (ii) issued and outstanding stock options to purchase 965,750 shares of our common stock at a weighted average exercise price of \$20.00 per share; - (iii) issued and outstanding restricted stock units for 126,251 shares of our common stock; - (iv) warrants to purchase 24,836 shares of our common stock at a weighted average exercise price of \$145.44 per share; and - (v) 234,250 shares of our common stock which available for future issuance under our 2014 Stock Plan and the annual increases in the number of shares authorized under our 2014 Plan beginning on January 1, 2015.
+- issued and outstanding stock options to purchase 57,841 shares of our common stock at a weighted average exercise price of \$19.25 per share; - (ii) issued and outstanding stock options to purchase 1,123,250 shares of our common stock at a weighted average exercise price of \$20.00 per share; - (iii) issued and outstanding restricted stock units for 128,001 shares of our common stock; - (iv) a warrant to purchase 6,039 shares of our common stock at an exercise price of \$82.79 per share; and - (v) 75,000 shares of our common stock which available for future issuance under our 2014 Stock Plan and the annual increases in the number of shares authorized under our 2014 Plan beginning on January 1, 2015.

 There is currently no public market, nor has there ever been a public market, for our common stock.
 Our stock currently trades on a proprietary trading platform developed by FBR Capital Markets & Co. called the FBR PlusTM System, which provides QIBs access to trading information for companies which have issued restricted securities in private placement transactions exempt from registration pursuant to Rule 144A of the Securities Act.
-We intend to apply to have our common stock listed on the NYSE MKT under the symbol "PDVI" upon our becoming a reporting entity under Section 15(d) of the Exchange Act.
+We intend to initially submit our common stock for quotation on the Over-the-Counter Bulletin Board ("OTCBB") under the symbol "PDVI" upon our becoming a reporting entity under Section 15(d) of the Exchange Act and subsequently apply to list our common stock on a National Securities Exchange.